Worksharing Constructs(others)

 !$omp parallel

 !
-Call the vector add subroutine
+Call the vector addition subroutine

 call Matrix_Multiplication(a, b, c, n)